agbrs/agb/book/src/pong/07_paddle_collision.md

 use agb::fixnum::{Vector2D, vec2};
 ```

-Note that the `vec2` method is a convienence method which is the same as `Vector2D::new()` but shorter.
+Note that the `vec2` method is a convenience method which is the same as `Vector2D::new()` but shorter.

 You can now simplify the calculation: